perfect-hand/ue5-cardgame/README.md

 1. Add data assets of class CardGameCardPile.
 1. Add data assets of class CardGameAttribute.
 1. Add a data asset of class CardGameConfiguration.
+1. Add a (blueprint) class with parent class CardGameActor and implement Init.
+1. Add a (blueprint) class with parent class CardGameActorManager and set Card Actor Class.
+1. Add a (blueprint) class with parent class CardGamePlayerController and set Actor Manager Class.
-1. Add a (blueprint) class with parent class CardGameMode and set Configuration.
+1. Add a (blueprint) class with parent class CardGameMode and set Configuration and Player Controller Class.

 ### Game Setup

 1. Using the Card Pile Subsystem, add cards to player piles, shuffle them and/or move cards betweem them.
 1. Using the Attribute Subsystem, set global and player attribute values.
+1. In your card game mode, call Start Game.

 ## Structure